UrbanInstitute/ui-equity-tool/scripts/update-data/README.md

 all the data update scripts in order.
 Script `03` defines a python function, which is then used in `main-update-data-script.R`.
 This may seem a little roundabout but we do this so we can easily define all parameters just within the main script.
-Before running `main-update-data-script.R`, you will want to do the following:
+Before running `main-update-data-script.R`, you may want to do the following:

-   - Adjust the year parameter at the top of `main-update-data-script.R` to the desired end year for the 5-year ACS.
+   - adjust the year parameter at the top of `main-update-data-script.R` to the desired end year for the 5-year ACS.
    - Ensure that you have a `.env` file in the root directory with the appropriate environment variables set and which are used as parameters in